akardapolov/dimension-db/README.md

   ```

 Notes:
-- Running project build includes execution of unit tests, which take about 7-8 minutes.
+- Building the project may include running unit tests from **Dimension DBRunnerTest** and **DBaseRunnerUseCasesTest**, which take approximately 25 minutes to complete.
-- This is mainly the execution time of tests from the **Dimension DBRunnerTest** class, in which various configurations for 45 tests are launched.
+- The majority of this time is consumed by the **DimensionDBRunnerTest** class, which runs 45 tests with various configurations.
-- Information on tests from **Dimension DBRunnerTest** is presented in the table:
+- Both **Dimension DBRunnerTest** and **DBaseRunnerUseCasesTest** are disabled by default using the **@Disabled** annotation.
+- The **DimensionDBRunnerTest** class contains tests with different permutation levels, as detailed below:

 Table 4.
 Parameters and statistics for **Dimension DBRunnerTest** tests